TITLE 13 INSURANCE

 13.10.17.21 INITIATING AN IRO REVIEW OF AN ADVERSE DETERMINATION:

 A. Expedited IRO review.
 If required by the medical exigencies of the case, a grievant or provider may telephonically request an expedited review by an IRO by calling the MHCB at (505) 827-4601 or 1-(855)-427-5674.
-A signed medical release must also be provided.
+A complaint form with signed medical release must also be provided.
+Request for expedited external review filed with the OSI must include a statement from the grievant’s treating physician.

 B. Standard IRO review.
 To initiate an IRO review, a grievant must file a written request for an IRO review within four months from receipt of the written notice of the final internal review decision unless extended by the superintendent for good cause shown.
 The request shall be: